A Datalog-based Computational Model for Coordination-free, Data-Parallel Systems: Comparison with Other Work

-Finally, note that the CALM principle in its original form is satisfied only if every node is not permitted access to any information on how data was originally partitioned.
-In this case, in fact, certain weaker forms of monotonic programs can be evaluated in a coordination-free way \cite{Zinn:2012:WC:2274576.2274588,Ameloot:2014}.
-From our point view, this is possible because the data-partitioning is already common knowledge before the computation starts, i.e., nodes already embed some notion of coordination.
-We deem this as a realistic assumption in certain specific scenarios.
-We therefore plan to extend our present work in order to consider also weaker forms of monotonicity.
+Our work is addressing a complementary domain with respect to \emph{Bloom} \cite{DBLP:conf/cidr/AlvaroCHM11,Alvaro:EECS-2013-133}.
+In Bloom programs, \emph{points of order} are identified: \ie code positions defining a non-monotonic behavior that could bring inconsistent outcomes \cite{DBLP:conf/cidr/AlvaroCHM11}.
+From our perspective, points of order identify where an indirect information flow exists.
+In \cite{Alvaro:EECS-2013-133}, two different coordination strategies have been identified at the basis of the cause of inconsistency: \emph{sealing} and \emph{ordering}.
+They are both comparable to our snapshot coordination.
+In addition, we have identified broadcasting and synchronized coordination.
+Finally, note that the CALM principle in its original form is satisfied only if no node is granted access to any information on how data was originally distributed; in this case, in fact, certain weaker forms of monotonic programs can be evaluated in a coordination-free way \cite{ZinnGL12,AmelootKNZ14}.
+From our viewpoint, this is possible because the way data is distributed is already common knowledge before the computation starts, \ie nodes already embed a notion of coordination.
+In practice, using synchronous specifications, nodes are able to compute non-monotonic queries in a coordination-free way ``by construction'', without any awareness of how data was initially partitioned.
+We are planning to investigate how the weaker forms of monotonicity identified in \cite{AmelootKNZ14} are related to our work, and whether a tradeoff exists between ``distribution awareness'' and ``synchronization''.